Layoffs on the Rise: 6 Ways to Make Them Easier on Everyone

 - Help obtaining services such as unemployment and COBRA benefits, and

-- Written and verbal references.
+- Written and verbal references ready to go.

-3. Offer transition help
+3. Offer Transition Help

 Those services and assistance might include helping laid-off employees: